backend-development/backend-development-textbook/source/asset_pipeline.md

 There are three environments that exist by default:

 * `development`
-  * this is the environment you have been working in until now.
+  * this is the environment you have been working in until now,
-  * It is optimized for debugging, shows error messages and the error console.
+  * it is optimized for debugging, shows error messages and the error console.
 * `testing`
-  * this is used for running the [automatic tests](testing.html)
+  * this is used for running the [automatic tests](testing.html).
 * `production`
-  * this is how the finished app will run after it is published.
+  * this is how the finished app will run after it is published,
-  * It is optimized for speed and stability.
+  * it is optimized for speed and stability.

 How each envirnoments behaves is configured in files in `config/environments/*.rb`.